-Ford has introduced the extensively updated 2018 Fiesta during an event held in Germany.
-The city car isn’t entirely new, but nearly every part of it has been improved in one way or another.
+Ford introduced the extensively updated 2018 Fiesta during an event held in Germany.
+The city car is not entirely new but nearly every part of it has been improved in one way or another.

 Ford promises the Fiesta’s cabin is a nicer place to travel in than before thanks to additional soft-touch material on the dashboard, and a much bigger touchscreen that runs a new infotainment system called Sync 3.
 The Fiesta also inaugurates an enhanced version of the pedestrian detection tech that prevents collisions even when it’s dark outside.
 The system will gradually make its way to bigger, more expensive members of the Ford lineup in the coming months.

 The big news under the hood is that the Fiesta’s popular 1.0-liter EcoBoost three-cylinder engine is available with a fuel-saving cylinder deactivation system.
 The triple automatically turns into a twin when extra power isn’t needed, and the third cylinder re-engages in just 14 milliseconds — faster than the blink of an eye — when it’s needed again.
 Cylinder deactivation has never been offered on a three-cylinder engine before; Ford says its implementation can improve gas mileage by up to six percent in real-world driving conditions.

 Update: Added news that Ford will discontinue the Fiesta in the U.S. after the 2017 model year.

 - The 335-horsepower 2019 Ford Edge ST is a hot rod for soccer moms

 - 2019 Ford Ranger pickup aims to make up lost ground with a dose of tech